People clinking glasses before having dinner

 Use reusable condiment containers.

 Skip single-use creamers by serving milk in pitchers or recyclable cartons.
-Make sure to dump out any remaining liquids, rinse the inside of the carton, and replace the cap before putting milk or juice cartons in the recycling bin.
+Make sure to pour out any remaining liquids, rinse the inside of the carton, and replace the cap before putting milk or juice cartons in the recycling bin.

 Dress the table with reusable covers or skip table covers altogether.